We are always searching for fun and unique things to do in Pittsburgh from brewery yoga and fun themed 5K runs to brunch with Punxsutawney Phil.

 - The Andy Warhol Museum is the largest museum dedicated to a single artist in North America.
 Admission is $20 for adults, but Fridays 5:00pm – 10:00pm admission is half price.

-- The ToonSeum is one of three museums in the United States dedicated to cartoon art.
+- The ToonSeum is 1 of 3 museums in the United States dedicated to cartoon art.
 Admission is $6 for adults.

 - The largest bicycle shop and museum, Bicycle Heaven, has over 4,000 vintage bicycles and memorabilia.
 Bikes can also be rented for $8 an hour or $49 per day.
 Admission to the museum is free.

 - Randyland, located in the Northside, is Pittsburgh’s most colorful display of public art.
-With several a mirror wall, physchedelic staircase, gallery, and several murals, most of Randy’s art is on display outside.
+With several mirror walls, a physchedelic staircase, gallery, and several murals, most of Randy’s art is on display outside.
 Admission is free.